St.Mary’s / Scotch College / Hawthorn

 He picked up where he left off in 2009, putting in a number of stellar performances in the early rounds.
 In Round 7, Rioli produced the Goal of The Year with a typically breathtaking effort against Essendon, one of many he produced through the season.
 Rioli finished Runner-Up in Hawthorn’s Best and Fairest and was named the winner of the AFLPA’s Best Young Player Award.
 Rioli was instrumental in Hawthorn’s 2013 Grand Final victory, his noted forward pressure being key in the win for the Hawks.

 Cyril commenced season 2014 in an electrifying fashion, however two separate hamstring injuries derailed his season.
 Rioli’s importance to the powerful Hawthorn team was shown when he was bought back for the Grand Final after missing 11 games in the lead up.
 Once again he did not disappoint with his forward pressure being pivotal to Hawthorn’s win, and Cyril’s third premiership.
 Rioli took his game to another level in 2015, which by any measurement was his best for the Hawks.
 Kicked 42 goals, including a career-best six against Geelong in round 20.
 He was No. 1 for goal assists (28) and third for tackles (104).
 Back to full fitness, Rioli missed just two games – he was sidelined for 13 matches the year before – and his new-found durability allowed him to play some great burst football through the midfield.
-Rioli’s last two weeks of the season were sublime, with key goals in the preliminary final and then a best-on-ground performance in the Grand Final.
+Rioli’s last two weeks of the season were sublime, with key goals in the preliminary final and then a best-on-ground performance and Norm Smith Medal in the Grand Final.